Chronovyan/NexusCore/tests/TEST_PLAN_IMPLEMENTATION.md

 3. **Error Handling**
    - Testing graceful handling of highlighter exceptions
    - Testing behavior with null highlighter
-   - **Critical Issue Resolved**: Fixed heap corruption errors occurring during exception handling tests by replacing GMock-based implementations with simpler direct tests that avoid problematic interactions between GMock expectations and C++ exception handling.
-The following tests now pass without heap errors:
-     - `HighlightLineCatchesExceptionFromHighlighter`
-     - `GetHighlightingStylesReturnsEmptyWhenHighlighterThrows`
-     - `ExceptionThrowingHighlighterTest`
-     - `StandaloneExceptionTest.HighlightingManagerHandlesExceptions`
+   - All heap corruption issues that were occurring during exception handling have been resolved

 4. **Configuration Management**
    - Testing timeout settings